-So, down the tubes we go, separating and growing in just the first couple days.
+So, down the tubes we go, separating and growing in just the first couple of days.

-1) The new life makes its way to the uterine lining and burrows in.
+1.)
+The new life makes its way to the uterine lining and burrows in.
 A placenta begins.
-The hormone hCG (Human chorionic gonadotropin) production begins as this new life tells the mother’s brain that it has begun.
+The hormone hCG (Human chorionic gonadotropin) production begins as this new life tells the mother’s brain that conception has occurred.
 PARTY in the womb!
-If you have been following the simple advice steps of overcoming infertility or have just been watching carefully, you will most likely be taking your temps.
-You may also being using a Fertility Tracker a fertility monitor using salivary ferning to detect fertile times, pregnancy and other signs you may be looking for right now.
-Two things will happen simultaneously.
+If you have been following the simple steps of overcoming infertility, or have just been watching carefully, you will most likely be taking your temps.
+You may also be using a Fertility Tracker, a fertility monitor using salivary ferning to detect fertile times, pregnancy and other signs you may be looking for right now.

 Two things will happen simultaneously.

-- A) Ferning will show at the day of implantation.
+A) Ferning will show on the day of implantation.
 This is usually present because when implantation occurs there is a surge of estrogen and the start of a placenta.

-3) Implantation spotting is often the first sign to a soon-to-be mom.
+3.)
+Implantation spotting is often the first sign to a soon-to-be mom.
 It happens when your new life burrows in but is not usually seen before other symptoms occur.
 Your baby is tiny and therefore there would only be a tiny puncture, creating only a tiny bit of blood.
 Don’t be alarmed if you do not feel it or see any spotting because most of it goes unnoticed by the time it reaches the toilet paper.
 The reason for this is that spotting takes a few days to travel its course.
 Small droplets of blood do not have the same movement as the larger amounts during your period.
-Some say it can take up to almost two weeks but this is not a good sign for implantation to be delayed [what does this mean?].
-This is good bleeding, and as long as it does not continue for days and weeks it is fine.
-Implantation spotting can be pink spotting, brown spotting, red spotting (but this is more of a concern) and can be mixed with the other moisture on the toilet paper and not even noticed.
-I have been so anticipatory about conceiving again that I would wipe very HIGH up trying to figure it all out down to the seconds.
+It typically occurs about 10 to 14 days after conception.
+Implantation bleeding is light and stops on its own.

-The next five symptoms and signs of pregnancy are not experienced by all but are helpful to know about.
+The next five signs and symptoms of pregnancy are not experienced by all but are helpful to know about.